Approximately 25000 people live with autism in Kenya. But what do we know about autism, its causes, and its symptoms?

 Savant syndrome in autistic people

-The interests of people with autism are usually limited to certain areas.
+The interests of persons with autism are usually limited to certain areas.
 Some of them have exceptional abilities in a specific field, such as mental arithmetic, drawing, music, or memory feats.

 These exceptional abilities are part of the “savant syndrome,” where persons with mental disabilities present high skill in some activity.
 The persons with autism that present such skills are known as “autistic savants,” and they represent about half of those with savant syndrome.